redis/redis-doc/topics/cluster-spec.md

 * For the key `foo{}{bar}` the whole key will be hashed as usually since the first occurrence of `{` is followed by `}` on the right without characters in the middle.
 * For the key `foo{{bar}}zap` the substring `{bar` will be hashed, because it is the substring between the first occurrence of `{` and the first occurrence of `}` on its right.
 * For the key `foo{bar}{zap}` the substring `bar` will be hashed, since the algorithm stops at the first valid or invalid (without bytes inside) match of `{` and `}`.
-* What follows from the algorithm is that if the key starts with `{}`, it is guaranteed to be hashes as a whole.
+* What follows from the algorithm is that if the key starts with `{}`, it is guaranteed to be hashed as a whole.
 This is useful when using binary data as key names.

 Adding the hash tags exception, the following is an implementation of the `HASH_SLOT` function in Ruby and C language.